Kazuyoshi Kumakiri

 Kazuyoshi Kumakiri (熊切 和嘉, Kumakiri Kazuyoshi) is a Japanese film director.

 Career

 Kumakiri debuted with Kichiku in 1997.
 His 2001 film, Hole in the Sky, starred Susumu Terajima and Yuriko Kikuchi.
 His 2004 film, Green Mind, Metal Bats, screened at the International Film Festival Rotterdam in 2006.
 He directed Sketches of Kaitan City in 2010.
 In 2012, he returned with Blazing Famiglia, which starred the comedian Yoshimi Tokui.
 His 2014 film, My Man, won the “Golden George” prize for the best film at the 36th Moscow International Film Festival.
+In 2023, his feature film Yoko won the Golden Goblet Award for Best Feature Film, which is the highest prize at the 25th Shanghai International Film Festival.